 Using Unmanned Aerial Systems to Inform Marine Debris Removal Strategies and Monitor Habitat Recovery in the Rachel Carson Reserve

-The North Carolina National Estuarine Research Reserve has partnered with the NOAA Marine Debris Program and researchers from Duke University to use unmanned aerial systems (UAS) to map and identify marine debris within the Rachel Carson Reserve, using this data to locate and remove debris as well as monitor restoration of debris-damaged areas.
+The North Carolina National Estuarine Research Reserve partnered with the NOAA Marine Debris Program and researchers from Duke University which used unmanned aerial systems (UAS) to map and identify marine debris within the Rachel Carson Reserve, and used this data to locate and remove debris as well as monitor restoration of debris-damaged areas.

 Type of Project: Community-based Marine Debris Removal Grant